wp-plugins/endomondowp/readme.txt

 along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

 == Changelog ==

 = 0.0.7 =
-* I18n - create all infrastructure
+* I18n - Italian translation
-* New Menu
+* BugFixs

 = 0.0.6 =
 * Update URL for data retrieve of Widget